marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 So, any given child tenant can be thought of as the *root of its own tenancy hierarchy*.

+Indeed, this hierarchy is <i>heterogenous</i>.
+There is no reason that one particular tenancy model or implementation technique should apply at all nodes in the tree.
+I can build my application as a tenant of Azure, and then provide a tenancy model to my children that uses <i>nothing</i> of Azure's tenancy capabilities.

-Ultimately, there may well be a real "root" tenant somewhere in the tree, but a good tenancy model means we should not have to care whether we are the ultimate root tenant, or some child of a child of a child.
+Ultimately, there may well be a real "root" tenant somewhere in the tree, but a good tenancy model means we should not have to care whether we are the ultimate root tenant, some child of a child of a child, or even that another service we consume is a peer in the same tenant provider.

 ![Tenant roots](Tenant roots.png)